PaulKinlan/paul.kinlan.me/content/2015-07-31-goodbye-jekyll-hello-hugo.markdown

 Build times for my personal blog (about 400 pages) take roughly 45 seconds.
-Web Fundamentals is even worse, frequently taking many many minutes to build just one langauge pack and we support 13 languages.
+Web Fundamentals is even worse, frequently taking many many minutes to build just one language pack and we support 13 languages.
 This performance problem seriously affects our team and our writing team because single changes in a local staging environment take upwards of 40 seconds to be visible in the browser.